Helter Skelter (scenario): Tate–LaBianca murders

-On the previous night, August 8-9, Tex Watson and three female Family members had driven to 10050 Cielo Drive, in Beverly Hills, where actress Sharon Tate and four other persons were murdered.
-In trial testimony, an interview with the Los Angeles Times, or autobiography, Linda Kasabian, Susan Atkins, and Tex Watson, who were in the party, stated that Manson assembled the group, whom he instructed to get weapons and a changes of clothes; gave an instruction to “Go with Tex and do whatever Tex tells you to do”; and/or instructed Watson to go to the house and kill everyone in it.
-Using Tate’s blood, Atkins wrote “Pig” on the door.
+On the previous night, August 8–9, Tex Watson, Linda Kasabian, Susan Atkins, and Patricia Krenwinkel had driven to 10050 Cielo Drive, in Beverly Hills, where pregnant actress Sharon Tate and four other persons were murdered.
+In trial testimony, an interview with the Los Angeles Times, or autobiography, Linda Kasabian, Susan Atkins, and Tex Watson stated that Manson assembled the group, whom he instructed to get weapons and changes of clothes; gave an instruction to "Go with Tex and do whatever Tex tells you to do"; and/or instructed Watson to go to the house and kill everyone in it.
+Using Tate's blood, Atkins wrote "Pig" on the door.

-Earlier that day, Kasabian would testify, Manson told the Family, “Now is the time for Helter Skelter.”
-Upon the group’s return from the Tate residence, stated Watson, in his autobiography, Manson asked him, “Was it really Helter Skelter?”
-Replied Watson, “Yeah, it was sure Helter Skelter.”
+Earlier that day, Kasabian would testify, Manson told the Family, "Now is the time for Helter Skelter."
+Upon the group's return from the Tate–Polanski residence, stated Watson, in his autobiography, Manson asked him, "Was it really Helter Skelter?"
+Replied Watson, "Yeah, it was sure Helter Skelter."

-On October 12, 1969, during the arrests that led to the charges in the murders, Manson was found, at Barker Ranch, by California Highway Patrol officer James Pursell.
-According to Pursell, “Charlie told us that his group was out there looking for a place to hide because there was an impending race war.
+On October 12, 1969, during the arrests that led to the charges in the murders, California Highway Patrol officer James Pursell found Manson at Barker Ranch.
+According to Pursell, "Charlie told us that his group was out there looking for a place to hide because there was an impending race war.
 He told us that the blacks were going to win.
-He told us that because we were number one, cops, and number two, white, we should stop right there, let them loose, and flee for our lives.”
+He told us that because we were number one, cops, and number two, white, we should stop right there, let them loose, and flee for our lives."